What Is Lead Management? Definition, Process and Best Practices

 You can execute every other step of lead management perfectly and still fail if your data is wrong.
 Bad data leads to misrouting, poor personalization, and wasted sales effort.

-• Identify duplicate records: 15% of leads contain duplicated data (source).
-Use a data intelligence provider or marketing automation platform to automatically de-deduplicate records as they enter your system.
+• Identify duplicate records: According to Demand Gen Report, 15% of leads contain duplicated data.
+Use ZoomInfo Operations or GTM Studio to automatically deduplicate records as they enter your system.

 • Implement automatic verification: Verification processes on lead capture forms block fake or outdated contact information from entering your database.